9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 ::::

-We can think of `fmap` as a kind of *lifting* function, as we introduced in [the section called \"Avoiding boilerplate with lifting\"](9-a-library-for-searching-the-file-system.org::*Avoiding boilerplate with lifting) function over ordinary values `a -> b` and lifts it to become a function over a type whose constructor takes one type parameter `f a -> f b`, where `f` is the type.
+We can think of `fmap` as a kind of *lifting* function, as we introduced in [the section called "Avoiding boilerplate with lifting"](9-a-library-for-searching-the-file-system.org::*Avoiding boilerplate with lifting) function over ordinary values `a -> b` and lifts it to become a function over a type whose constructor takes one type parameter `f a -> f b`, where `f` is the type.